What is Williams syndrome?

 Williams syndrome is a genetic disorder.

-In most cases it’s caused by a small bit missing from chromosome 7.
-And in most cases this happens by chance while the eggs or sperm are being formed in the parents’ bodies before conception.
-But people with Williams syndrome have a 50% chance of passing it on to their children.
+It’s caused by having 26-28 genes missing from chromosome 7.
+In most cases, this happens by chance while the eggs or sperm are being formed in the parents’ bodies before conception.
+People living with Williams syndrome have a small chance of passing it on to their children.

 Williams syndrome is a rare condition that happens in 1 in 7500-10 000 births.